h-tabatabaei/terraform-sftp2AwsTransfer/README.md

 make use of the outputs to create connection via filezilla or any other sftp clients. the outputs are:
-	Transfer_srv_endpoint = # endpoint address which will be used as a hostname in sftp connection via ftp client app.
+	Transfer_srv_endpoint = "endpoint address which will be used as a hostname in sftp connection via ftp client app."
 	Transfer_srv_username = "msdtbt"
-	s3_bucket_id = # arn of defined s3 bucket as a backend storage for aws transfer family service.
+	s3_bucket_id = "arn of defined s3 bucket as a backend storage for aws transfer family service."

 ### configure the filezilla as ftp client
 create a new connection in filezilla: